 Guides License: Required for anyone who receives any form of remuneration for their services in accompanying or assisting others while hunting, fishing, trapping, boating, snowmobiling, ATVing, or camping at a primitive camping area.

 Maine law requires all firearms, archery, crossbow, or trapping license applicants to complete an outdoor safety course, unless they have previously held an adult license.
 For bear trapping education course requirements, please see Black Bear Trapping Education.

-Firearms, bowhunter, bear trapping education, and crossbow hunter safety courses are available in two different formats: online and traditional in-person classes.
+Firearms, bowhunter, bear trapping education, and crossbow hunter safety courses are available in two different formats: online and traditional.
+Homestudy includes the completion of the hunter education workbook, or online course, followed by a skills and exam day.
 An in-person skills and exam session is required for students ages 10-15 who take firearms and bowhunter safety courses online.

 The in-person classes are sponsored by school districts, sports clubs, civic groups, and others, and are taught statewide by volunteer instructors certified by MDIFW.
 Pre-registration is typically required.

 To begin taking a course online or to register for an in-person course, visit Safety/Education Courses.